smart-data-models/dataModel.EnergyCIM/GovGAST1/doc/spec_FR.md

         model: https://schema.org/Number
         type: Property
     type:
-      description: 'NGSI type.
-It has to be GovGAST1'
+      description: NGSI type.
+It has to be GovGAST1
       enum:
         - GovGAST1
       type: string